outsharded/website-old/README.md

-# Personal Website Template
+# Personal Website

-Description: A beginner-friendly personal website template with helpful comments.

-Fork this repository and edit away!
+If you want to contribute, be my guest.